Gelfand-Fuks cohomology of vector fields on algebraic varieties: de Rham Cohomology of an affine variety

-In this section, we will show that the de Rham cohomology of an algebraic variety can be realized as the $A$-linear Lie algebra cohomology of vector fields with coefficients in the algebra of functions $A$.
+In this section, we will show that the de Rham cohomology of an affine algebraic variety can be realized as the $A$-linear Lie algebra cohomology of vector fields with coefficients in the algebra of functions $A$.
 For this section, we assume that $X$ is a smooth irreducible affine algebraic variety over $\k$.
-Set $A = \A(X)$ the algebra of functions of $X$ and set $V = \V(X)$ the vector fields on $X$.
+Set $A$ be the coordinate ring of $X$ and set $V$ be the vector fields on $X$.

 First, we recall the de Rham cohomology of an algebraic variety.
 View $A \otimes_\k A$ as an $A$-module with the action on the left tensor factor and consider a submodule $I = \langle 1 \otimes fg - f \otimes g - g \otimes f \,\big|\, f,g \in A\rangle$.
 Set $\Omega^1 = A \otimes_\k A /I$ and for $f, g \in A$ we use the notation $f d(g)$ for the image of $f \otimes g$ in $\Omega^1$.
 Let $\Omega^k (A) = \bigwedge^k_A \Omega^1 (A)$.
 As we take this alternating product over $A$, elements in $\Omega^k$ are written as $f dg_1\wedge \dots \wedge dg_k$ for $f, g_1, \dots, g_k \in A$.
 We form a complex by defining the de Rham differential $d_{\DR}: \Omega^k(A) \rightarrow \Omega^{k+1}(A)$ by